 When considering which type of hot water system is best for your home, you may want to weigh the benefits and drawbacks of a tankless versus storage tank option.

-Tankless heaters are more energy efficient than storage tank models and last over 20 years compared to the 10-15 year lifespan of traditional tank-style heaters.
+Tankless heaters are more energy efficient than storage tank models and last over 20 years compared to traditional tank-style heaters’ 10-15 year lifespan.
 They also save homeowners money over time by reducing utility bills and taking up less space in the home.
 However, upfront costs for installation are higher, and they may struggle to provide hot water if multiple showers are taken simultaneously.

 Storage tank water heaters have a lower initial cost than tankless varieties and operate simpler, resulting in less costly maintenance and repairs.
 They can support up to three showers in a row and are more affordable for those on a fixed modest income.
 However, they use almost 50% less energy than electric models if fueled with natural gas but have an environmental impact due to heating and reheating water to pre-set temperature.